carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 We have designed a convolutional neural network (CNN) that in theory we should be able to train to classify images.

-We now need to select an appropriate optimizer and loss function that we will use during training (fitting).
+We now select an appropriate optimizer and loss function to use during training (fitting).

 Recall how we compiled our model in the introduction:
 ```